Employee Handbook, Vancouver Based Employees

 Eligible dependents may include your spouse, unmarried children up to age 21, and unmarried children ages 21–25 who are full-time students and dependent on you for financial support.
 You will be required to provide periodic proof of your child's full-time student status in order to continue his or her coverage.

 All regular, full-time employees receive life insurance through New York Tech at no cost.
-Your life insurance coverage becomes active following three months of employment.
+Your life insurance coverage becomes active following three months of employment provided the appropriate forms are submitted.

 Your life insurance is valued at $25,000 for the employee, $5,000 for spouse and $2,500 for each child.
 An enrollment form should be completed by all employees to designate beneficiaries.